 What follows is an email I received from Dixon Dedman of the historic Beaumont Inn and Kentucky Owl Bourbon.
 Dixon, like anyone that appreciates damn fine whiskey, is a fan of Wild Turkey.
 When I mentioned that I’d be comparing two of his Russell’s Reserve private selections, he said he had a story to share about his all-time favorite Wild Turkey pick.
 My original intention was to include a summary in my review, but after reading his email (and thoroughly enjoying it) I felt it best to publish it on its own.
-I hope you enjoy it and take as much from it as I have.
+I hope you take as much from it as I have.

 The story of barrel 68 is hazy at best.
 It was just Eddie, Jamie, and I that day, and we’d already picked barrels at Four Roses that morning.
 There’s a certain familiarity you develop with Eddie when he becomes comfortable with you and you’re not dragging along ten other people taking pics for Instagram and posting all over social media.
 Eddie always has something to share with us and we usually bring Eddie something as well.
 Honestly, I think Eddie gets tired of everyone always asking questions about why they don’t make Turkey that tastes like old Turkey and things like that.
 I think because we’re there to select barrels and have a great relationship with him – Jamie even more so than me – he gets really excited about just drinking amazing barrels with some easy-going guys who aren’t going to pester him with all kinds of goofy questions. [rarebird101: note to self – don’t be nerdy or goofy around Eddie.]